All of our miniatures Schnauzers are AKC registered, but we prefer to sell our puppies into Pet homes. All of our pups are sold as

 Our health guarantee is also null and void if you give your puppy and type of ORAL flea medication.
 Examples are: Trifexis,

-Comfortis, Sentinel, Bravecto, Capstar, Nexgaurd, and Simparica.
-We also do not suggest you use topical heartworm flea
+Comfortis, Sentinel, Bravecto, Capstar, Nexgaurd, Simparica, and the Seresto collar.
+We also do not suggest you use topical

-combinations such as Revolution or Multi Advantage, as our vet has personally seen break through on heartworms with these two
+heartworm flea combinations such as Revolution or Multi Advantage, as our vet has personally seen break through on heartworms

 We do dock tails and remove dew claws at 3-5 days.
 Sometimes a dew claw will grow back and so we don't guarantee dew claw